How To Compliment a Guy

-But even then, you, may be left wondering: he’s cute, he’s nice, he’s smart, he’s a wonderful person, and he sometimes even comes across as arrogant – why would I suggest that he’s insecure?
+But even then, you may be left wondering: he’s cute, he’s smart, he’s a kind-hearted person, and he sometimes even comes across as arrogant – why would I suggest that he’s insecure?

 Think about it: do secure people need to brag about themselves?
 Of course not.
 Sometimes the most successful and seemingly confident men are actually deeply insecure – just like beautiful women.

-- Because his Mom or Dad was critical or abusive.
+- His Mom or Dad was critical or abusive.

-- Because he was teased throughout his school years.
+- He was teased throughout his school years.

-- Because he comes from a self-effacing family or culture.
+- He comes from a self-effacing family or culture.

-- Because he sees himself accurately and doesn’t have reason to be confident.
+- He sees himself accurately and doesn’t have reason to be confident.

-- Because a bunch of the above explanations may be true.
+- A bunch of the above explanations may be true.

 I’m fishing here, but you get the idea.